In this Azure tutorial, we will discuss what VPN types are supported by Azure. Apart from this, we will also discuss a few other FAQs related to this.

 For the complete information, check out the Gateway SKUs by tunnel, connection, and throughput section here.

-You might like following the below articles
+You might like following the articles below

 Conclusion